Quantifying uncertainties and correlations in the nuclear-matter equation of state: Multitask Gaussian processes

-In this Appendix, we provide more technical details on modeling with \emph{multi-task} GPs, with particular emphasis on two cases: (1) a function and its derivatives, and (2) multiple generic functions.
-Multi-task GPs, also known as multi-output GPs, are used to model multiple curves $y_i(x)$ simultaneously, while possibly learning about their interdependencies to improve predictions.
+In this appendix, we provide more technical details on modeling with \emph{multitask} GPs, with particular emphasis on two cases: (1) a function and its derivatives, and (2) multiple generic functions. multitask GPs, also known as multi-output GPs, are used to model multiple curves $y_i(x)$ simultaneously, while possibly learning about their interdependencies to improve predictions.

-\subsection{A Function and Its Derivatives}
+\subsection{A function and its derivatives}